coderboyisongithub/Beaver/README.md

 ```
 Expression defined using "variable" will form a computational graph during runtime, and use that graph to search the derivative.

+## Capabilities
+- ✅Can define an mathmetical expression using Dual or Variable.
+- ✅Can compute partial derivative of expression using Variable
+- ✅Can compute gradient(sum of all partial) using Dual or Variable.

+## limitation

-Currently, it cannot compute derivative for updated inputs.
+- ❌ Currently, it cannot compute derivative for updated inputs.
 Once the expression is defined at particular value for input variables it will stay that way.
 I am working on fixing this as next update on this.
+- ❌ Currently you can work with few infinite series sum functions:exp,log,sin and cos.

 # License
 MIT License